Skip to content

 Athens

 Greece is a country with a history of great magnitude.
-The country has gone through many eras; an important one of those eras was the age when Greece was part of the Byzantine Empire.
+The country has gone through many eras; an important one was the age when Greece was part of the Byzantine Empire.

-During this period, the Christian Orthodox Church had significant influence, and this is exactly what you can see in the various exhibits of the Byzantine Museum.
+The Christian Orthodox Church had a significant influence during this period, as evident in the various exhibits of the Byzantine Museum.

-The exhibition of Byzantine art is located at Villa Ilissia, where a French duchess lived at that time.
-The permanent exhibition shows you ancient icons and many other impressive exhibits, such as the magnificent Krategos-Mytilene Treasure.
+The exhibition of Byzantine art is located at Villa Ilissia, where a French duchess lived at the time.
+The permanent exhibition features ancient icons and other impressive exhibits like the magnificent Krategos-Mytilene Treasure.

-We recommend planning enough time to visit the museum because there is a lot to see and learn here; there are about 25,000 exhibits waiting.
+We recommend planning enough time to visit the museum.
+There is much to learn here, and about 25,000 exhibits are waiting to be seen.

 We also recommend ending your tour at the museum with a meal on the terrace of the museum’s restaurant; it would be one of the most memorable meals of your life.